 It is recommended to start with a low dosage and gradually increase if necessary, monitoring your fish closely for any signs of distress.
 It’s also important to consider the water parameters, such as hardness and pH, as these can affect the effectiveness of aquarium salt and its impact on fish.

-See also How to get a fish tank in genshin impact
+See also How to remove ammonia from fish tank naturally

 If you are unsure about the proper dosage or usage of aquarium salt for your fish, it is always best to consult with a knowledgeable veterinarian or experienced fishkeeper for guidance.